Adam Lechtenberg

 Adam Lechtenberg (born 1979/1980) is an American football coach and former player who is currently the head coach for the Central Connecticut Blue Devils of the Northeast Conference (NEC).
-He played college football at Nebraska and has since coached or served as an administrator with Fowler High School, Wayne State, Truman, TCU, Central Connecticut, Memphis, UT Martin, Virginia Tech and Central Oklahoma.
+He played college football at Nebraska and has since coached or served as an administrator with Fowler High School, Wayne State (NE), Truman, TCU, Central Connecticut, Memphis, UT Martin, Virginia Tech and Central Oklahoma.

 Early life and education

 Lechtenberg grew up in Butte, Nebraska.
 He attended Butte High School where he played football, basketball and track and field.
 Lechtenberg played quarterback in football and led his team to an overall record of 35–3 as starter, being a first-team all-state selection.
 He was named honorable mention all-state in basketball and in track and field was a state medalist.
 In 1998, he began playing college football at Nebraska, having made the team as a walk-on.
 Lechtenberg graduated in 2002 with a bachelor of science degree in agribusiness.